swiftlang/swift-evolution/proposals/NNNN-postfix-ifconfig-expressions.md

 * optional chaining expression
 * postfix operator expression

-Body of postfix `#if` expression must start with explicit member expression, initializer expression, or postfix self expression.
-But you can continue the expression with any other postfix expression suffixes. e.g.
+The body of a postfix `#if` expression must start with an explicit member expression, initializer expression, or postfix self expression (that is, the suffixes that begin with `.`).
+Once started this way, you can continue the expression with any other postfix expression suffixes.
+For example:

 ```swift
 // OK